tatonetti-lab/sex_risks/README.md

-# AwareDX: Using Machine Learning to identify drugs posing increased risk of adverse reactions to women
+# AwareDX: Using machine learning to identify drugs posing increased risk of adverse reactions to women

 ### Summary